Lenham: Amenities

 The parish church of St Mary was rebuilt in the 14th century after fire had destroyed its predecessor.
 It and the nearby Tithe Barn are Grade I listed buildings.
 From 1876 to his death in 1903, the vicar of the church was Charles Nepean, who played for Oxford University A.F.C. in the 1874 FA Cup Final.
 Nepean also played cricket for Middlesex.

 There is a primary school, Lenham Primary and a secondary school, The Lenham School, at Lenham.
 A pair of cottages in Lenham had to be demolished to make way for the Channel Tunnel Rail Link (Maidstone Line).
 They were dismantled and re-erected at the Museum of Kent Life, Sandling.

 A local kit car firm GKD Sports Cars has its workshop based in Lenham and its main base in Boughton Monchelsea.

-Also in Lenham is a pharmacy, famous as the discovery site of a sixth century Saxon warrior body and weapons.
+Also in Lenham is a pharmacy, famous as the discovery site of a sixth-century Saxon warrior’s body and weapons.
 The village has a website dedicated to recording the village's cultural heritage.
 Lenham Meadows Trust works to protect open spaces in the area.
-The church is supported by the Friends’ of St Mary's.
+The church is supported by the Friends of St Mary's.
 The village also has a film club.